IamCathal/neo/infrastructure/elk/README.md

 # Configuration

-Default usernames and passwords in setup yml files should be changed
+Default usernames and passwords in setup yml files **MUST** be changed.
+Check in the yml config files for elasticsearch and kibana

 # Health check endpoints